jamescameron0/jamescameron0/README.md

 - 📫 How to reach me!
 My email is jamesacameron3894@gmail.com.

-- ⚡ Fun fact: Althought I love my engineering degree, I am also passionate about exploring the realm of finance!
+- ⚡ Fun fact: Although I love my engineering degree, I am also passionate about exploring the realm of finance!

 - I also like to design custom 3D models and prints!